 Risks & Complications

-BOTOX® Cosmetic may cause serious side effects that can be life threatening.
-It is important the you ensure BOTOXis administered by a properly qualified physician or a nurse under a physician supervision.
+Neuromodulator injections may cause serious side effects, which in rare cases can be life-threatening.
+It is essential that these treatments are administered only by a properly qualified physician or by a nurse working under a physician’s supervision.

 Bleeding, which in rare instances could require hospitalization and blood transfusion.
 Blood clotsmay form under the skin and require drainage.